The Top 100 Foods High In Polyphenols

 58. Whole Grain Wheat Flour (71 mg per 100g)

-Whole grain flour is the powder from processing the whole wheat kernel.
+Whole grain flour, derived from processing the whole wheat kernel, contains the bran, germ, and endosperm.

 In contrast, white (refined) flour contains only the endosperm.

-Whole grain wheat flour offers a source of polyphenols from the alkylphenol class of compounds (72).
+Whole grain wheat flour supplies polyphenols from the alkylphenol class of compounds (72).

 Glass of Apple Juice Next To An Apple.59.
 Pure Apple Juice (68 mg per 100g)

-Similar to whole apples, apple juice contains a range of flavonoids and phenolic acids (73).
+Pure apple juice, made by simple pressing apples, contains a range of flavonoids and phenolic acids (73).

 60. Pure Pomegranate Juice (66 mg per 100g)